-- 119. The "potential future flyover" is intended to connect the HWS Residential Precinct with the future Maida Vale South urban area, on the other side of Roe Highway. - 120.
+- 119. The "potential future flyover" is intended to connect the HWS Residential Precinct with the future Maida Value South urban area, on the other side of Roe Highway. - 120.
 At the time of writing this report, the "potential future flyover", while identified on LSP documentation, is not approved or proposed for delivery within the proposed lifespan of the DCP (30 years).
-The demand for the "future flyover" will be explored as part of planning for Maida Vale South. - 121.
-To inform the DCP and to ensure compliance with the need and nexus principles outlined in SPP 3.6, road infrastructure costs contained within the DCP have been apportioned, where appropriate, in accordance with the percentage of demand informed by the TMR (Attachment 2, Appendix A).
+The demand for the "future flyover" will be explored as part of planning for Maida Vale South. - To inform the DCP and to ensure compliance with the need and nexus principles outlined in SPP 3.6, road infrastructure costs contained within the DCP have been apportioned, where appropriate, in accordance with the percentage of demand informed by the TMR (Attachment 2, Appendix A).
 The TMR determines the origin of demand or generator for upgrades to, or the provision of, the various established infrastructure items.

-122. Acknowledging there are no approvals, and therefore no certainty, for the "future fluover" into Maida Valo South, the TMP models 100% of traffic on "future flyover" into Maida Vale South, the TMR models 100% of traffic on the TOD Connector Boulevard being generated from the HWS Residential Precinct.

-- 123. Should the "future flyover" be approved in the future, the apportionment of this infrastructure item (RD04) could be modified, through a complex scheme amendment, in accordance with demonstrated modelling. - 124.
-Nonetheless, the City actively continues its Advocacy Campaign for alternative funding for the HWS Residential Precinct, with the intent of reducing costs to the DCP.
+- Acknowledging there are no approvals, and therefore no certainty, for the "future flyover" into Maida Vale South, the TMR models 100% of traffic on the TOD Connector Boulevard being generated from the HWS Residential Precinct. - 123.
+Should the "future flyover" be approved in the future, the apportionment of this infrastructure item (RD04) could be modified, through a complex scheme amendment, in accordance with demonstrated modelling. - Nonetheless, the City actively continues its Advocacy Campaign for alternative funding for the HWS Residential Precinct, with the intent of reducing costs to the DCP.